 Parking permits are required for on-campus parking during Reunion.
 Permits are available at the Reception Center and will be supplied to alumni when they come to check in.
 This parking hang-tag will allow for parking in designated areas on the main campus.
 We ask that alumni park in designated areas only and observe the “No Parking” signs.
 Any parked vehicles that block traffic will be towed (for safety and accessibility reasons).

 All handicapped-parking placards, or photocopies, will be honored by the Amherst College Police.
 The police cannot issue handicapped-parking placards.

 Please note: Your parking hang-tag allows for parking in any designated parking space on campus.
-A Reunion parking pass does not apply to any metered or pay-box parking space in the town of Amherst, including designated weekday Permit Parking Only areas on streets in the campus vicinity.
+A Reunion parking hang-tag does not apply to any metered or pay-box parking space in the town of Amherst, including designated weekday Permit Parking Only areas on streets in the campus vicinity.

 The campus shuttle will run every 15 minutes from parking lots on Route 9 to the Alumni House, Main Quadrangle and Tennis Court Lot.
 Please note that this shuttle does not have the capacity to transport large groups between programs.

 |Wednesday||2 p.m. – 8 p.m.|

 |Saturday||8 a.m. – 8 p.m.|